surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/developer/format/list-view-groupby.md

    formatting file.

-1. Open Windows PowerShell, and run the following command to load the formatting file into the current session: `Update-formatdata -prependpath PathToFormattingFile`.
+1. Open Windows PowerShell, and run the following command to load the formatting file into the current session: `Update-FormatData -prependpath PathToFormattingFile`.

 > [!WARNING]
 > This formatting file defines the display of an object that is already defined by a Windows